heapwolf/EventVat/README.md

 ## Synopsis

 Memvat is a in-process key/value store.
 It's a simple data model with an API inspired by Redis.
 It's evented, which means that when changes are made to the data, an event will get raised for which a callback can be provided.

-Memvat is great for working with, volatile data in Node.js and the browser; data that has a short time to live.
+Memvat is great for working with volatile (short time to live) data in Node.js and the browser.

 ## Motivation